 Cobra V Mongoose – The Alarm World!

-In the animal world it is well known that a Mongoose one of the few animals capable of fighting the great snake.
-I have also noted that Mongoose NZ have a video of a Mongoose killing a Cobra on their Facebook page.
-However in the world of car security the Cobra wins hands down.
-The Mongoose is light years behind the Cobra, if it was not for good marketing on the part of Mongoose I’m sure it would be an extinct relic!
+In the animal world, it is well known that a Mongoose one of the few animals capable of fighting the great snake.
+I have also noted that Mongoose NZ has a video of a Mongoose killing a Cobra on their Facebook page.
+However, in the world of car security, the Cobra wins hands down.
+The Mongoose is light years behind the Cobra if it was not for good marketing on the part of Mongoose I’m sure it would be an extinct relic!

 Cobra 8509 Immobiliser